nurhadifi/haloholaworld/README.md

 # haloholaworld
-Hello world exercise from Git Hub
+Hello world exercise from Git Hub.
+This is my first Git exercise.
+To hub with the world.